-The Commission will continue to review locally prepared comprehensive, neighborhood and public facility plans, and boundary agreements as to their conformity with the regional land use, transportation, and housing plans.
-Upon adoption of the Regional Housing Plan, anticipated in early 2013, the Commission will initiate the monitoring activities recommended by the adopted plan.
+The Commission will continue to review locally prepared comprehensive, neighborhood, and public facility plans, and boundary agreements as to their conformity with the regional land use, transportation, and housing plans.
+Following adoption of the Regional Housing Plan in early 2013, the Commission initiated and will continue the monitoring activities recommended by the adopted plan.